 Lactic acidosis can develop when your cells make too much lactic acid or when your liver is not working properly to get rid of it.
 Certain HIV drugs in the NRTI class can sometimes cause these problems:

-- Cells make too much lactic acid: NRTIs can damage the mitochondria, causing them to be unable to break down the lactic acid they produce as they make energy.
+- Cells make too much lactic acid: NRTIs can damage the mitochondria, which makes them produce excess lactic acid.
 This is also known as mitochondrial toxicity.

 - The liver is not working properly: NRTIs can cause the liver to become fatty.
 A fatty liver does not work well and cannot break down lactic acid efficiently.

-Lactic acidosis is a rare side effect of the NRTIs, especially Zerit (stavudine, d4T) and Videx (diadanosine, ddI).
+Lactic acidosis is a rare side effect of NRTIs, especially Zerit (stavudine, d4T) and Videx (didanosine, ddI).